distractor/distractor.github.io/_pages/about.md

 I am a mathematician and a software engineer, both of which I use in my research and day to day life.

+I am currently developing the [Medusa library](http://e6.ijs.si/medusa) for mesless solutions of PDEs with strong form methods a well as woring on reasearch and practical projects which use the library.

 <!---
 vim: set spell spelllang=en:
 -->